goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 1. The diffusion model used for generating images
 2. The Control-Net used for conditioning

 The process itself is rather simple, we start with an image convert it into depth, canny or HUD representation.
+(This can be done through simple Computer Vision functions)

-Then give this representation to the Control-Net which conditions the DIffusion model during the denoising process.
+Then this representation is given to the Control-Net which conditions the Diffusion model during the denoising process.

 Everything will make more sense when we see the internal architecture and understand how the control-net model is trained.

-**Note**: As mentioned, a complete Control-Net model is trained for a diffusion model, so a Control-Net model trained for one model won't work on another.
+> **Note**: As mentioned, a complete Control-Net model is trained for a diffusion model, so a Control-Net model trained for one model won't work on another.
 For example, a control net model trained for SD1.5 cannot be used for SDXL.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/21.webp)